KKDV

-KKDV (92.1 FM) is a commercial radio station licensed to Walnut Creek, California, and serving central Contra Costa County.
-It is owned by Connoisseur Media and it simulcasts the country music radio format of sister station 94.5 KBAY.
+KKDV (92.1 FM) is a commercial radio station licensed to Walnut Creek, California, United States, and serving central Contra Costa County.
+Owned by Connoisseur Media, it simulcasts the country music format of sister stations KUFX and KBAY, known as "Bay Country".
 KKDV targets listeners in the Diablo Valley who cannot get good reception from KBAY's transmitter in the South Bay.
-KBAY and KKDV carry The Bobby Bones Show in morning drive time, syndicated from Nashville.

-KKDV shares studios and offices with co-owned KKIQ 101.7 FM in Pleasanton.
-KKDV's primary transmitter site is on Dunsyre Drive in Lafayette.
-It utilizes a 253-watt booster station in Martinez, KKDV-FM3 also on 92.1 MHz.
+KKDV's studios are located in Pleasanton, while the transmitter is sited in Lafayette.
+It utilizes a low-power booster station in Martinez, KKDV-FM3 also on 92.1 MHz.

 History

 KWME and KDFM

 The station signed on the air on December 10, 1959.
 Its original call sign was KWME.
 It was owned by Walnut Creek Broadcasters with studios on Mount Diablo Boulevard.

 The call letters were changed to KDFM in 1964.
 It played automated beautiful music, with quarter hour sweeps of soft instrumentals with limited talk and commercials.